Saturday, May 13, 2023

 Creates a weapon capable of harming ‘extradimensional entities’ that are normally unaffected by physical attacks.

 Critical Success: The blade can be made from an alloy of elemental metals.
-Alternatively (or if the Handler kindly relaxes this requirement as weapons made of elemental metal are basically useless), attacks always count as crits for damage or reduce entities’ WP in addition to their HP.
+Alternatively (or if the Handler kindly relaxes this requirement, as weapons made of elemental metal are basically useless), attacks always count as crits for damage or reduce entities’ WP in addition to their HP.

 In Call of Cthulhu, this was called ‘Bless Blade.’